 Failures are usually contained within a partition even when memory is being shared with other partitions.
 XPC is invoked using normal shutdown commands such as reboot(8) and halt(8) to ensure that all memory shared between partitions is revoked before the partition resets.
-This is also done if you remove the XPC kernel modules using the rmmod(8) command.
+This is also done if you use the rmmod(8) command to remove the XPC kernel modules.
 Unexpected failures such as kernel panics or hardware failures almost always force the affected partition into the KDB kernel debugger or the LKCD crash dump utility.
 These tools also invoke XPC to revoke all memory shared between partitions before the partition resets.
 XPC cannot be invoked for unexpected failures such as power failures and spontaneous resets (not generated by the operating system), and thus all partitions sharing memory with the partition may also reset.